AckerlyXu/heima/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

     az network nic list --resource-group <resourcegroupname> --output table --query "[?contains(name,'node')].{NICname:name,InternalIP:ipConfigurations[0].privateIpAddress,InternalFQDN:dnsSettings.internalFqdn}"
     ```

-    You can use the FQDNs returned to directly connect to the cluster from within the virtual network or a connected network.

-2. To determine the port that a service is available on, see the [Ports used by Hadoop services on HDInsight](./hdinsight-hadoop-port-settings-for-services.md) document.
+    In the list of nodes returned, find the FQDN for the head nodes and use those to connect to Ambari and other web services.
+For example, use `http://<headnode-fqdn>:8080` to access Ambari.

     > [!IMPORTANT]
     > Some services hosted on the head nodes are only active on one node at a time.
-If you try accessing a service on one head node and it fails, switch to the other head node.
+If you try accessing a service on one head node and it returns a 404 error, switch to the other head node.

+2. To determine the node and port that a service is available on, see the [Ports used by Hadoop services on HDInsight](./hdinsight-hadoop-port-settings-for-services.md) document.

 ## <a id="networktraffic"></a> Controlling network traffic